H1ghfield/Minitest-Linux-AP/README.md

 <h2>Part "a"</h2>
 <p>If the user chooses option "a"</p>
-<p>User has to provide the name of the file they would like to create and a number.
+<p>User provides the name of the file they would like to create and a number.
 The number provided by the user represents how many files are being created.
 Example user inputs 4, 4 files are create as following: file0.txt file1.txt ... file3.txt</p><br>

 ``` shell
 teller=0